siavava/portfolio/content/projects/trivial/01-pong.md

 tech:
   - "Python"
   - "Graphics Simulation"
+summary: |-
-summary: "A two-paddle pong game on Dartmouth's cs1lib — keyboard input, velocity-flip collisions, and a high score that carries across rounds."
+  A two-paddle pong game on Dartmouth's cs1lib — keyboard input, velocity-flip collisions, and a high score that carries across rounds.
 ---

 A pong game drawn with `cs1lib`, the Dartmouth CS1 graphics library.
 Two